- Walk-in Access

 Borrowing and Renewing Books from the Circulating Collection

 - Borrowing Books – Students, faculty, and staff from DSU and DTCC may obtain a University of Delaware Library borrower card at no charge by presenting a valid institution identification card and proof of current registration.
 The University of Delaware Library borrower card and the institution identification card must be presented each time materials are borrowed.
 Books need to be returned to the Library from which they are borrowed.
 The loan period for most items is 30 days.
 Overdue fines are charged if materials are returned late.

 - Renewing Books – Books should be returned or renewed by the due date.
 Books may be returned to the book drops at the front entrance of the Morris Library when the Library is closed.
-Items may be renewed by calling the Morris Library Circulation and Reserve Desk at (302) 831-2455 when the Library is open.
+Items may be renewed by calling the Morris Library Help Center at (302) 831-2455 when the Library is open.

 - Library circulation policies

 The Library has more than 200 public workstations with access to the Internet, library databases and electronic journals.
 All Library public computers within the Morris Library are accessible to DTCC and DSU users.
 There is a fee per page for printing from Library workstations.
 Licensed databases and electronic journals are available on site but remote access is available only to current University of Delaware students, faculty and staff.